alteryx/ayx-developer-sdk/docs/howto/create-a-workspace.md

-# Creating a Workspace
+# Create a Workspace
-A Workspace is a directory containing information about one or more SDK produced plugins to be packaged into a single, deployable `.yxi` archive.
-A given Workspace contains a `ayx_workspace.json`, and all other necessary components to build plugins.
+A Workspace is a directory that contains information about one or more SDK-produced plugins to be packaged into a single, deployable `.yxi` archive.
+A given Workspace contains an `ayx_workspace.json` file and all other necessary components to build plugins.

 To create a Workspace, we first create a new, empty directory.
-Then, we run the sdk-workspace-init command inside that directory and fill out the prompts, which starts the workspace initialization process.
+Then, we run the `sdk-workspace-init` command inside that directory and fill out the prompts, which starts the workspace initialization process.

 ```bash
 ~$ mkdir MyWorkspace